artsy/artsy.github.io/_posts/2019-05-03-ortas-best-of.markdown

 → [5 Questions with Orta Therox][nytimes-oss] _(open.nytimes.com)_

-I use Open Source, and Artsy's leverage to help make sure that the next generation of programmers feel like they have so much more insight into how we build hard things.
+I use Open Source, and Artsy's leverage, to help make sure that the next generation of programmers feel like they have so much more insight into how we build hard things.
 I know it's not easy getting started, so I've tried to take common questions and wrap them up into larger sets of documentation on how I went through those phases.